dracula/dracula-theme/CONTRIBUTING.md

 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D

-Only english is accepted.
-Please don't create or comment on issues using another language.
+English is the universal language nowadays, so please don't create or comment on issues using another language.